Get Your Summer Vacation Side Hustle On

-If you need extra cash to pay down debt or save money, there are plenty of ways to earn money online.
-From automating your bank account to selling your photos through an app, it’s possible to boost your cash flow without ever leaving your couch.
+If you need extra cash to pay down debt or save money, there are plenty of ways to earn money online this summer.
+From automating your bank account to selling your photos through an app, there are easy ways to make money on the side without ever leaving your couch.

-To help you find the best options available to earn more money, we’ve put together a list of 18 ways to boost your savings.
+To help you find the best options available to earn more money, we’ve put together a list of 18 ways to make extra money online this summer.
 Take a look:

 1. Open a new bank account